-- Authorize advance acquisition of railroad right of way (ROW) similar to advance acquisition permitted for highway and public transit projects.
-Amend 49 U.S.C. §24302 to include a new paragraph "(c) RAIL CORRIDOR PRESERVATION.- - (1) IN GENERAL.-The Secretary may assist a recipient in acquiring right-of-way before the completion of the environmental reviews for any project that may use the right of way if the acquisition is otherwise permitted under Federal law. - (2) ENVIRONMENTAL REVIEWS.-Rights of way acquired under this section may not be developed in anticipation of the project until all required environmental reviews for the Project have been completed."
+• Authorize advance acquisition of railroad right of way (ROW) similar to advance acquisition permitted for highway and public transit projects.

+Amend 49 U.S.C. § 24202 to include a new subsection:

+- "(c) Rail Corridor Preservation.- - "(1) In General.-The Secretary may assist a recipient in acquiring right-of-way before the completion of the environmental reviews for any project that may use the right of way if the acquisition is otherwise permitted under Federal law. - "(2) Environmental Reviews.-Rights of way acquired under this section may not be developed in anticipation of the project until all required environmental reviews for the Project have been completed."